mediassumani/TrackHub/README.md

 # CORE CONCEPT

 TrackHub is an inventoy - based application that provides the client with key informations of their products based on the given inputs.
 Instead of writting a list of all of the business' products on a notebook and do the calculations physically, TrackHub does all those tasks for you!</br>

+# Installation and Use
+To use the app, you can:
+  * Fork it and mess around with it
+  * Clone it, and run it on xcode
+  * Email me so I can add your device in the Beta versiobn list of testers</br>

 # AUTHOR

 * <i>Medi Assumani, Sole iOS Developer</i> </br>